paperManu/splash/docs/Contributing.md

 * [Issue tracker](https://gitlab.com/sat-metalab/splash/-/issues)

-## Questions
+## Contributing

+Contributing to Splash is achieved through Gitlab's Merge Request (MR) system.
+This include contribution by the core team.
+We also welcome external contributions through the contribution process described here.

+Please send your merge request to [Splash repository](https://gitlab.com/sat-metalab/splash/-/merge_requests).
+Merge requests must refer to a gitlab issue in the [Splash issues list](https://gitlab.com/sat-metalab/splash/-/issues).
+If your merge request does not refer to a gitlab issue, you may be asked to fill an issue before a decision is made.
+For more technical details regarding MRs, see the section about the [Merge Request Process](#merge-request-process).

+Before you submit your issue, please [search the issue tracker](https://gitlab.com/sat-metalab/splash/-/issues) - maybe your question or issue has already been identified or addressed.

+Splash has several issue types:

+- Default issue: for all issues that do not match with following issue types.
+- Bug report: inform of a newly discovered bug.
+- Feature request: ask for a new feature.
+- Request For Comment: propose a significant change , such as code refactoring, CI deployment, or any change in the repository that impacts the Splash community.
+See a more detailled description of the [RFC process](./RFC.md).

-The preferred way of asking question to us is through sending an email at metalab-dev@sat.qc.ca.
+The preferred way of asking question to us is through opening a default issue on [Splash repository](https://gitlab.com/sat-metalab/splash/~/issues).
 We'll get back to you as soon as possible!

-## Feature Requests

-Please create a new Gitlab issue for any major changes and enhancements that you wish to make.
-Please provide the feature you would like to see, why it is important to you, and how it will work.
-Discuss your ideas transparently and get developer feedback before proceeding.
-Such major changes should be discussed first in a Gitlab issue.

-Small changes can directly be crafted and submitted to the repository as a Merge Request.
-See the section about the [Merge Request Process](#merge-request-process).

-## Reporting Bugs

 **If you find a security vulnerability, do NOT open an issue.
 Email metalab-dev@sat.qc.ca instead.**

-Before you submit your issue, please [search the issue tracker](https://gitlab.com/sat-metalab/splash/-/issues) - maybe your question or issue has already been identified or addressed.

-If you find a bug in the source code, you can help us by [submitting an issue to the GitLab issue tracker](https://gitlab.com/sat-metalab/splash/-/issues).
-Even better, you can submit a Merge Request with a fix.

-Please include as much information as possible in your issue: branch name and version, OS version, expected and observed behavior, system information, log files, etc. Most importantly, provide a step-by-step procedure on how to reproduce your bug.

 ## Tests